ariley215/automation/README.md

 5. Create a menu-driven application.

 - Give the user a list of automation tasks (1-4) and let them choose one to execute.
 Customize your application by incorporating an additional automation task, choose one:
-  - Counting the number of specific file types in a directory.
+  - Counting the number of specific file types in a directory. *completed 02-01-2024 11:25PM EST*
   - Renaming files based on a specific pattern.
   - Automatically backing up specific folders.